JetBrains/teamcity-documentation/topics/how-to.md

 * disable Commit Status Publishing;
 * disable any plugins which push data into other non-copied systems based on the TeamCity events;
 * disable functionality to [store project settings in VCS](storing-project-settings-in-version-control.md): set `teamcity.versionedSettings.enabled=false` internal property;
 * consider significantly increasing [VCS checking for changes interval](configuring-vcs-roots.md#Common+VCS+Root+Properties) (server-wide default and overridden in the VCS roots) or changing settings of the VCS roots to prevent them from contacting production servers.
-Since TeamCity 10.0.3, see also [TW-47324](https://youtrack.jetbrains.com/issue/TW-47324).
+See also [TW-47324](https://youtrack.jetbrains.com/issue/TW-47324).

 See also the section below on [moving the server](#Move+TeamCity+Installation+to+a+New+Machine) from one machine to another.
 {product="tc"}